Article

 2. Implement a material yield improvement plan

-As acknowledged, manufacturers have been facing increasing input costs - especially related to raw materials - and the majority are not optimising their usage.
+As acknowledged, manufacturers have been facing increasing input costs – especially related to raw materials – and the majority are not optimizing their usage.
 Most of the material yield losses are hidden in the process, and there is high variability in material or component consumption as well as a lack of material reuse in the process.

 Initiatives to improve material yield can have a significant impact on margins, reducing materials costs by up to 11%.
 These are: